metason/SpatialReasoner/README.md

 ## Syntax of Spatial Inference Pipeline

-The spatial inference pipeline is defined as text specification.
+The spatial inference pipeline is defined as textual specification.
 The pipeline is a linear sequence of inference operations which cover:
 - __adjust__: optional setup to adjust nearby, sector, and max deviation settings
 - __deduce__: optional setup to specify relation categories to be deduced
 - __filter__: filter objects by matching spatial attributes